TiagoMA90/digital-nomads/README.md

 ## User Profile
 - The User profile can be best defined as a "Settings panel" where users can update their personal info.
 - The fields that can be updated include Username, Profile picture, E-mail and Bio.
+- By default, the users profile picture is the logo of the website.

 <img src="media/readme_img/profile.png" alt="Profile">